ArticulatedControl17/truck_master/README.md

              <param name="dev" type="string" value="/dev/input/js1" />
             in the node-tag for the joy_node in master.launch
    - no data is being published on "error"
-      -make sure there is a visible tag ;)
+      - make sure there is a visible tag ;)
    - I get a broken pipe error
       - start the roscore and hw_api from the truck instead of through ssh